brylevkirill/notes/Bayesian Inference and Learning.md

   "How do you extend classical logic to reason with uncertain propositions?
 Suppose we agree to represent degrees of plausibility with real numbers, larger numbers indicating greater plausibility.
 If we also agree to a few axioms to quantify what we mean by consistency and common sense, there is a unique and inevitable system for plausible reasoning that satisfies the axioms, which is probability theory.
 And this has been proven over 60 years ago.
 The important implication is that all other systems of plausible reasoning - fuzzy logic, neural networks, artificial intelligence, etc. - must either lead to the same conclusions as probability theory, or violate one of the axioms used to derive probability theory."

   "In Bayesian approach, probability is used not only to describe “physical” randomness, such as errors in labeling, but also uncertainty regarding the true values of the parameters.
 These prior and posterior probabilities represent degrees of belief, before and after seeing the data.
 The Bayesian approach takes modeling seriously.
 A Bayesian model includes a suitable prior distribution for model parameters.
 If the model/prior are chosen without regard for the actual situation, there is no justification for believing the results of Bayesian inference.
 The model and prior are chosen based on our knowledge of the problem.
 These choices are not, in theory, affected by the amount of data collected, or by the question we are interested in answering.
 We do not, for example, restrict the complexity of the model just because we have only a small amount of data.
 Pragmatic compromises are inevitable in practice - no model and prior perfectly express to our knowledge of the situation.
 The Bayesian approach relies on reducing such flaws to a level where we think they won’t seriously affect the results."

-  "From a Bayesian point of view, we should be integrating over likelihoods instead of using optimization methods to select a point estimate of model parameters, usually with ad hoc regularization tuned by cross validation."

   [interesting quotes](https://github.com/brylevkirill/notes/blob/master/Machine%20Learning.md#interesting-quotes---bayesian-inference-and-learning)